LazyShpee/todolist.md/README.md

 ---
 ### Board Files
 A board file is written in a simple Markdown(tm) inspired syntax.

-It is composed of two parts, the board header and the board data
+It is composed of two parts, the board header and the board data.

 ```
 name:Your Name